oddbird/oddsite/content/birds/index.rst

     show: [miriam, jonny, sondra, david, kit, stacy, carl]
   - include: 'birds/_former.html.j2'
 summary: |
-  As a client,
-  you'll get to know our tightly-knit team on a first-name basis – with direct access to everyone involved.
+  **As a client, you'll get to know our tight-knit team** on a first-name basis, with direct access to everyone involved.
-  We'll all learn what makes your company special, and discuss features as a team, so we can work together with a shared understanding of the project and goals.
+  We’ll all learn what makes your company special, and discuss features as a team – keeping backend, frontend, and design integrated for a shared understanding of your project and goals.

   Feel free to start a conversation with one of us through the social networks listed,